talibyte01/talibyte01/README.md

 - 👋 Hi, I’m @talibyte01
-- 👀 Studying Applied Computer Science @ FHE.
+- 👀 Studying Masters Applied Computer Science @ FHE.
+- 🥳Finished Bachelors Degree in Computer Science
-- 👩‍💻 I have a students job in Software Development after working almost two years in IT Support
+- 👩‍💻 I have a students job in Web Development after working almost two years in IT Support
-- :trophy:  I’ve passed my embedded systems course and my software engineering course with Java and C++ .
+- :trophy:  Currently Working on Projects in Distributed Systems, Future Interfaces etc .
-- 🌱 I'm currently learning Android App programming with Kotlin as well as Information Retrieval and Image processing.
+- 🌱 I'm currently learning Godot and Pixel Art Animation.
-- 👥 I have an ongoing project about building a 2D Plotter out of DVD drives and my Android project is about building a drawing app.
+- 👥 I have an ongoing Hydroponik project in context of project management.

 :octocat: Octocat
 <!---